PyO3/pyo3/guide/src/function.md

 }
 ```

-Alternatively there is a shorthand; the function can be placed inside the module definition and
+Alternatively, there is a shorthand: the function can be placed inside the module definition and
 annotated with `#[pyfn]`, as below:

 ```rust